 Still scrambling to find something to do with your true love on Valentine’s Day?
 Maybe you and your boyfriend or girlfriend have only been dating for a little while, or you aren’t sure how “serious” your relationship is.
 Check out these ideas of fun ways to save, splurge and have a very Austin-y Valentine’s Day.

 1. Visit a food trailer

-You and your sweetie can split a doughnut (or splurge on two) and get a chocolate-and-strawberries fix with the “Dirty Berry”at Gourdough’s on South First Street.
+You and your sweetie can split a doughnut (or splurge on two) and get a chocolate-and-strawberries fix with the “Dirty Berry” at Gourdough’s on South First Street.
 Or take your cupcake for a “LuvCake,” featuring chocolate cake and strawberry cream cheese frosting, at Hey Cupcake! at The Picnic park on Barton Springs Road.
-West Campus and East Sixth Street are also home to various trucks and trailers for lovebirds to explore.
+The West Campus area by the University of Texas is also home to various trucks and trailers for lovebirds to explore.